ronnymarca81/adecco/README.md

 2. In the list, clic on `Add task` to register the details for each of the them.
 Also, delete it is possible.
 3. Drap and drop each task inside the list or between them to manage your tasks.

-The next images show the different functions and the responsive design"
+### The next images show the different functions and the responsive design

 ![drag and drop](https://github.com/ronnymarca81/adecco/assets/107527808/581aca8e-e926-4a7c-aafe-db093307398f)
 a.
 Dashboard with the different lists.